Dice-Sensei/spselit-vcs/01-Git.md

 - tracked files: files included in any commit or currently in staging area
 - untracked files: files which are in folder but git did not worked with them yet
 - commit hash: unique identifier of commit - SHA-1 checksum
+- pull request: merging of two branches on remote repository
+- pull request review: process of commenting and accepting/rejecting pull request